Prepare your best dishes

 We want to give this warmth a place that won't disappear.

-Family recipes shouldn't live only in memory—or be forgotten as the world moves faster.
+We want to give this warmth a place that won't disappear.
+Family recipes shouldn't live only in memory— or be forgotten as the world moves faster.

-Yet every pair of hands willing to preserve that flavor quietly bears a weight we never see....
+But every pair of hands guarding that flavor quietly carries a weight we never see....

 At first, cooking was joyful.
 But soon, time gets fragmented by messages, bookkeeping, and order confirmations.
 Every morning, their minds aren't on cooking, but rather: Is this order correct?
 When is that customer coming?
 Did I miss something again?
 Cooks slowly get forced into doing things they're not good at and never wanted to do.